Impact

 Risk and Exploitability

 Because the attack requires local file placement, the exploit scenario is limited to attackers with physical or local access to the device, such as malicious applications or compromised storage.
-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, indicating no known widespread exploitation.
-The CVSS rating is moderate; however, the potential for privilege escalation warrants prompt remediation.
+The EPSS score is < 1% and the vulnerability is not listed in the CISA KEV catalog, indicating no known widespread exploitation.
+The CVSS score is 7.3; however, the potential for privilege escalation warrants prompt remediation.

 OpenCVE Enrichment